 SUD Family Navigator Trainer

-Jackie has two grown children whom she raised as a single parent and struggled to support her son as it became apparent he was battling substance use disorder.
-This lived experience led her to being involved with a number of behavioral health care serving systems including addiction rehabilitation, the justice system, and the kinship adoption process as she adopted her granddaughter in 2012 and is currently parenting her.
-Jackie is actively involved in the kinship care community, connected to Battlefield Addiction weekly solution groups, and is a member of the WSCC Children’s Behavioral Health Outpatient Workgroup.
-As an SUD Family Navigator Trainer she is excited to help families navigate and grow on their journey to wellness.
-Her favorite past-times are crafting, crocheting, walking her dog, and organizing and decorating.
+Jackie has two grown children whom she raised as a single parent and struggled to support her son as it became apparent he was battling substance use disorder since 2012.
+This lived experience led her to being involved with a number of behavioral health care serving systems including addiction rehabilitation, the justice system, and the kinship adoption process as she adopted her granddaughter in 2016 and is currently parenting her.
+Jackie is actively involved in the kinship care community, connected to Battlefield Addiction weekly solution groups, and is a CPC and a member of the WSCC Children’s Behavioral Health Outpatient Workgroup.
+As a SUD Family Navigator Trainer, she is excited to help families navigate and grow on their journey to wellness.
+Her favorite past-times are crafting, crocheting, walking her dog, and organizing/decorating.

 SUD Family Navigator Trainer